gary-archer/oauth.websample.final/deployment/README.md

 | serverless | A deployed cloudfront distribution for which the SPA connects to AWS APIs that use Serverless hosting |
 | cloudnative | A deployed cloudfront distribution for which the SPA connects to AWS APIs that use Kubernetes hosting |

-## Shared

-The shared resources include the Dockerfile and are used in multiple local deployment scenarios.

 ## Docker Local

-Scripts for local standalone Docker deployment of this component:
+I use these commands to test local Docker deployment of the web host and SPA:

 ```bash
 cd deployment/docker-local